anurags92/anurags92.github.io/_posts/2017-03-22-quotes-for-every-occasion.md

 >Than facing fearful odds,\\
 >For the ashes of his fathers,\\
 >And the temples of his gods\\
->                         - Thomas Babington Macaulay, Lays of Ancient Rome
+>                         --- Thomas Babington Macaulay, Lays of Ancient Rome

 This was one of the first quotes which I memorized.
 I was introduced to this poem by my late grandfather whom I idolize.
 It speaks of patriotism and valour.
 Sadly I have not yet felt that kind of patriotism for the nation but I feel a strong desire to work for the poor and destitute of the country.

+---
+>Art is long, and Time is fleeting.
+> --- H.W.
+Longfellow, A psalm of life